bbookk/BeUOn/README.md

-﻿# Kotlin-Login-Sample
-This is a sample login/signup android project converted from java to KOTLIN.
+﻿# Be U On Application
+This is a demo application for education in master degree at chulalongkorn university.
+In the part of Software development and design on semester 2/2020

+Author by Maytawee J. and teams.